Home » Crafts » Cute Washi Tape Basket

 how much tape did it take

-You can see there is still a LOT of tape left on the roll of polka dot Washi tape.
+You can see a LOT of tape left on the polka-dot Washi tape roll.

 Washi tape basket

-After I took this picture, I did some tweaking, removing that really wrinkled piece of striped tape.
+After taking this picture, I did some tweaking, removing that wrinkled piece of striped tape.
 It was simple to replace with a new piece that wasn’t wrinkled.
 You can see the difference in the image below.

 pink washi tape basket makeover